 Safe handling Avoid all personal contact, including inhalation.
-Wear protective clothing when risk of exposure occurs.
+Wear protective clothing when risk of exposure occurs. --------------- ---

-▶ Use in a well-ventilated area.
+► Use in a well-ventilated area.
 Prevent concentration in hollows and sumps.
 DO NOT enter confined spaces until atmosphere has been checked.
 DO NOT allow material to contact humans, exposed food or food utensils.
 Avoid contact with incompatible materials.
 When handling, DO NOT eat, drink or smoke.
 Keep containers securely sealed when not in use.
 Avoid physical damage to containers.
 Always wash hands with soap and water after handling.
 Work clothes should be laundered separately.
 Launder contaminated clothing before re-use.
 Use good occupational work practice.
 Observe manufacturer's storage and handling recommendations contained within this SDS.
 Atmosphere should be regularly checked against established exposure standards to ensure safe working conditions are maintained.
 DO NOT allow clothing wet with material to stay in contact with skin ► Store in original containers.
-Keep containers securely sealed. ou Store in a cool, dry, well-ventilated area.
-Other information Store away from incompatible materials and foodstuff containers.
+Keep containers securely sealed. a u 14 u Store in a cool, dry, well-ventilated area.
+Other Information Store away from incompatible materials and foodstuff containers.
 Protect containers against physical damage and check regularly for leaks.
-Observe manufacturer's storage and handling recommendations contained within this SDS. ons for safe storag e, including any incompatibilities
+Observe manufacturer's storage and handling recommendations contained within this SDS.
+Conditions for safe storag je, including any incompatibilities Lined metal and lined metal noil/ con

 Suitable container Lined metal can, lined metal pail/ can.
 Plastic pail.
 Polyliner drum.
 Packing as recommended by manufacturer.
 Check all containers are clearly labelled and free from leaks.
 For low viscosity materials Drums and jerricans must be of the non-removable head type.
 Where a can is to be used as an inner package, the can must have a screwed enclosure.
 For materials with a viscosity of at least 2680 cSt.
 (23 deg.
-C) and solids (between 15 C deg. and 40 deg C.): Removable head packaging; Cans with friction closures and low pressure tubes and cartridges may be used. - Where combination packages are used, and the inner packages are of glass, there must be sufficient inert cushioning material in contact with inner and outer packages .
+C) and solids (between 15 C deg. and 40 deg C.): Removable head packaging; Cans with friction closures and low pressure tubes and cartridges may be used. may be used.
 In addition, where inner packagings are glass and contain liquids of packing group I and II there must be sufficient inert absorbent to absorb any spillage . unless the outer packaging is a close fitting moulded plastic box and the substances are not incompatible with the plastic.
 Storage incompatibility None known